ZER-0-NE/Learning_journey_GAN/README.md

 # Learning_journey_GAN
-My learning journey for GAN (Generative Adversarial Networks)
+My learning journey in the field of GAN (Generative Adversarial Networks)